leo-leesco/fun/README.md

 programming project, which counts for about a third of the final grade.

-The project for the year 2025-2026 should be made available in late November 2025.
+The project for the year 2025-2026 will be made available shortly (between January 14th and January 21st).

-The deadline is: **Friday, February 27, 2026**, at 23:59.
+The deadline is: **Tuesday, March 3rd, 2026**, at 23:59.

 ## Research Internship Proposals